Eurydictyon

 Eurydictyon is an extinct genus of beetle in the family Ommatidae which contains a single species, Eurydictyon conspicuum.
 E. conspicuum lived during the Pliensbachian stage of the Early Jurassic, between 189.6 and 183.0 Ma.
 It measured 18 x 8 mm in length and is known only from specimens found in Kyrgyzstan.
+Eurydictyon may be closely related to the genus Notocupes.